SAP-archive/pair-distribution-app/README.md

 * For development
   * rotate every two days
   * the developer with more days in the track rotates out
   * new pair combinations are generated based on the pair weights.
-Based on it's history the `pair-rotation-app` computes for each pair combination, a weight which is related to how often a pair worked together.
+Based on its history the `pair-rotation-app` computes for each pair combination, a weight which represents how often a pair worked together.
 A higher weight means that a pair combination worked more often together than a pair with smaller weight.
 Pair generation takes the pairs with the smallest weight.
 * For operations
   * rotate every week
   * for each company which do operations one operations pair is generated.
 The operations pairs are developers from the same company and have a card title `<company-name>-ops/interrupt`
   * the rest of the rules are the same like for development
 * In case of multiple companies with company specific projects
   * for each company with company specific projects one pair is generated.
-The pairs are build with developers from the same company and have a card title `<company-name>-<company-project>`
+The pairs are built with developers from the same company and have a card title `<company-name>-<company-project>`
-  * the rest of the rules are the same like for development
+  * the rest of the rules are the same as for development

 ### REST APIs
 * For production use: `/pairs/trello`